Silverthorne Attorneys Can Help.

 Silverthorne Attorneys is a personal injury law firm in Orange County whose top priority and singular focus is the people we represent.
 We work diligently to make sure that our clients are well taken care of and that their needs are not only met, but come first.
 Injured now?
 Do not hesitate to reach out to Silverthorne Attorneys for a free consultation.

 People often ask, “Is a police report necessary?”
 Though you are not required to file a police report for small accidents, we highly recommend that you do.
 Even if there was minor damage, it is always best to contact the police and file a report.
-The reason behind this is not because of what happened at the scene of the accident, but what happens the days following the accident.
+The reason is not because of what happened at the scene of the accident, but what happens the days following the accident.
 Sometimes people begin to feel achy or have neck and back issues after the adrenaline from the accident wears off.

 In most cases, you will not need a police report with your insurer unless something unusual happens such as a crime taking place or the other driver fleeing the scene.
 However, having a police report that you can provide to your adjuster will help speed up the process.

 Make sure that there is a police report filed, for your peace of mind.

 If you are suffering from injuries due to an accident, contact Silverthorne Attorneys today.
 Consultations are free.